SoftUni-Internal/interactive-content/EN/06-Applications-Routing/01-Routing-Basics.md

 [image assetsSrc="JS-Applications-Routing-3.png" /]

-The **Routing** navigation allows us to update the URL and its the content after everything is rendered.
+The **Routing** navigation allows us to update the URL and the content after everything is rendered.

 It will **not trigger a reload** unless the user refreshes the page by clicking `F5`.